alexbruno001/DW-ACAITERIA/README.md

 ## Descrição do Projeto
-Açai da praçaé uma empresa de venda de açai para os municipios do rio de janeiro por delivery.
+Açai da praça é uma empresa de venda de açai para os municipios do rio de janeiro por delivery.